DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 Despite all the challenges of living in a car-oriented city, the worst attitude to have is that living happily without a car is not feasible at all in Dallas.
 It's especially problematic when city leaders have this attitude; people who say "we don't have public transit in Dallas" tend to act towards making themselves less incorrect.

-So, without further ado, let's ask the basic questions...
+So, without further ado, let's answer the basic questions...

 - - -